PVPNippon/inarion/README.md

 - Nested group membership:
   displays a table of all groups that a given group or user is a member of, either directly or indirectly.
   The table contains columns for the group email, the type of membership (direct or indirect), and the timestamp of when the membership was created.
-  Screenshot:
+[Screenshot](https://github.com/user-attachments/assets/484f6452-85dc-4598-b20a-5550a450c6a8)

 - Groups hierarchy graph:
   displays a hierarchical representation of related groups for a given member email address